coder/code-server/docs/MAINTAINING.md

 ### Publishing a release

+1. Create a release branch called `v0.0.0` but replace with new version
 1. Run `yarn release:prep` and type in the new version (e.g., `3.8.1`)
 1. GitHub Actions will generate the `npm-package`, `release-packages` and `release-images` artifacts.
 You do not have to wait for this step to complete